 Old gasoline isn’t just less effective; it becomes a genuine hazard.
 Over time, gasoline degrades.
 This isn’t just about losing its potency; it’s about chemical changes that make it more dangerous and more damaging to the environment.
 Think of it like milk left out on the counter – it spoils and becomes unusable, but gasoline’s ‘spoilage’ has more severe consequences.

 The primary concern is its flammability.
 While fresh gasoline is highly flammable, degraded gasoline can still ignite.
 If stored improperly, it can pose a significant fire risk in garages or sheds.
-Furthermore, the vapor emitted from old gas is toxic and can be harmful if inhaled in confined spaces.
+The vapor emitted from old gas is toxic and can be harmful if inhaled in confined spaces.

-Environmentally, dumping gasoline, even old gasoline, is a big no-no. A single gallon of gasoline can contaminate a million gallons of water.
+Environmentally, dumping gasoline, even old gasoline, is a major violation.
+A single gallon of gasoline can contaminate up to one million gallons of water.
 It harms soil, kills plants, and is toxic to wildlife.
 Because of these risks, regulations are in place to ensure it’s handled as hazardous waste.

 Understanding Gasoline Degradation

 Gasoline is a complex mixture of hydrocarbons.
 When exposed to air, light, and temperature fluctuations, these hydrocarbons undergo changes.
-This degradation process is accelerated by the presence of ethanol, a common additive in modern gasoline (often found in E10, E15, or E85 blends).
+The presence of ethanol accelerates this degradation process, a common additive in modern gasoline (often found in E10, E15, or E85 blends).

 Ethanol is hygroscopic, meaning it attracts and absorbs water.
 This water can then separate from the gasoline, leading to phase separation.
 The ethanol-water mixture is denser and sinks to the bottom of the container, causing corrosion in fuel systems and making the fuel unusable.
 This separated water can also contribute to rust formation in metal gas cans.

 Chemically, gasoline can also oxidize, forming gummy deposits and varnish.
 These residues can clog fuel filters, carburetors, and fuel injectors in engines, leading to performance issues or complete engine failure.
-Typically, gasoline starts to degrade noticeably after about 3-6 months in optimal storage conditions.
-In less ideal conditions, or if it’s already old when you get it, this timeline can be much shorter.
+Typically, gasoline starts to degrade noticeably after about 3-6 months under optimal storage conditions.
+In less ideal conditions, or if it’s already old when you acquire it, this timeline can be significantly shorter.

 Safe Storage of Old Gas (Temporarily!)